ankane/pgslice/README.md

 pgslice add_partitions <table> --tablespace fastspace
 ```

+## Schema Updates

+Once a table is partitioned, make schema updates on the master table only (not partitions).
+This includes adding, removing, and modifying columns, as well as adding and removing indexes and foreign keys.

+A few exceptions are:

+- For Postgres 10, make index and foreign key updates on partitions only
+- For Postgres < 10, make index and foreign key updates on the master table and all partitions

 ## App Considerations

 This set up allows you to read and write with the original table name with no knowledge it’s partitioned.
 However, there are a few things to be aware of.